Are you wondering what to feed your pet iguana?

 Vegetables your iguana will love include bell peppers, green beans (and other beans), and broccoli.

-The following vegetables, though safe and healthy for your iguana, should make up a smaller percentage of its diet than the previous ones mentioned.
+Though safe and healthy for your iguana, the following vegetables should make up a smaller percentage of its diet than the previous ones mentioned.

 Iguana-friendly fruits include bananas (with skin), grapes, apples, star fruit, pears, tomatoes, kiwis, peaches, guava, melons, and mango.

-Other particularly healthy fruits your iguana will enjoy are apricots, raspberries, strawberries, dates, and figs (for their high levels of calcium).
+Other particularly healthy fruits your iguana will enjoy are apricots, raspberries, strawberries, dates, and figs (for their high calcium levels).

 In the wild, iguanas eat flowers, so providing flowers now and then as treats is a good idea.

-Flowers like carnations, dandelions, hibiscus, geraniums, and roses are all good choices.
+Flowers like carnations, dandelions, hibiscus, geraniums, and roses are excellent choices.

 Grow these yourself at home, or purchase them from a flower shop (although you will need to make sure no chemicals were ever sprayed on the flowers or put in the flower’s water).